viktor-yakubiv/viktor-yakubiv/README.md

 Going against common trend in scoped styling and heavy usage of utility-based CSS,
-I develop libraries that focus on:

--   embracing semantic and accessible markup;
+I develop libraries that focus on: embracing semantic and accessible markup;
--   using plain language for definitions;
+using plain language for definitions;
--   applying modern best practices and future technologies.
+and applying modern best practices and future technologies.
 The goal is to build a solid styling foundation for the Web.
 My current work listed below: